Citi Benefits Handbook

 • Any other children for whom you are the legal guardian in accordance with the laws of the state in which you reside.

-You can cover your disabled child beyond age 26 if he or she was covered under the Plans before age 26 and while covered became incapable of self-sustaining employment due to a disability, in which case the eligible dependent may be eligible for coverage beyond such age.
+You can cover your disabled child beyond age 26 if before age 26 the child became incapable of self-sustaining employment due to a disability, in which case the dependent may be eligible for coverage beyond such age.

 Note: Dependent children up to age 27 may be covered under the GUL.

-You may also cover your disabled adult child age 26 or older when you begin employment with Citi and you enroll him or her when you are first eligible to do so.
-You must have a letter from the Social Security Administration (SSA) declaring your child as disabled; if you do not have such a letter, your Citi health plan will evaluate the child before adding him or her to your health care coverage.
+To enroll your disabled adult child age 26 or older, you must have a letter from the Social Security Administration (SSA) declaring your child as disabled; if you do not have such a letter, your Citi health plan will evaluate the child to determine eligibility for adding him or her to your health care coverage.

-Keep in mind, children, regardless of marital status, are eligible for healthcare coverage under your Plan until the end of the plan year in which they turn age 26.
+Keep in mind, except as otherwise described herein for disabled adult child(ren), your children, regardless of marital status, are eligible for healthcare coverage under your Plan until the end of the plan year in which they turn age 26.
 The Plan however, does not provide coverage for any spouse of your children or their dependent children (i.e., your grandchildren).

 Note: Not all HMOs cover civil union partners/domestic partners and/or their children.
 For more specific information, contact your HMO directly.